 “Ha.
 If you think I’m lucky, you should meet my best friend.
 You’d think he worked out a deal with Old Man Death himself.
 But nah, I’m willing to bet I’m sitting here because you think I know things.”

 “Because I know you know things.
 You belong to Ravus Sector.
 Elite clandestine operations.
 You’ve been privy to plans and information that are too valuable for us to outright execute you.”

+Mr. No-nonsense’s nostrils flared.
+Was he finally getting annoyed?
 “I’m going to make this simple for you.
 You can cooperate, and you’ll be treated with some modicum of human decency and allowed to live.”

 “In a cell?”
 Wade clucked at the cracked concrete walls.